CCDirectLink/CLS/proposals/1.0.0/modModules.md

 #### Disadvantages

 * Can cause a lot of bloat because each mod needs to come with all dependencies
-* Does not work with delayed requires because `document.currentScript` will loose it's value.
+* Does not work with delayed requires because `document.currentScript` will lose it's value.

 ### Global modules